icecube/icetray-public/tableio/resources/docs/make_a_writer_service.rst

     }

-For each field, a pointer to the `j` th field is cast to the appropriate native type and passed to :c:func:`WriteField()`, which is just a templated function that dumps the argument to :code:`iostream output_`::
+For each field, a pointer to the `j` th field is cast to the appropriate native type and passed to :cpp:func:`WriteField()`, which is just a templated function that dumps the argument to :code:`iostream output_`::

     template <typename T>